6 Things Children of Divorce Want From Their Parents This Holiday Season

 Showing up at the other parent’s house empty-handed makes me feel awkward and uncomfortable.
 It also doesn’t help if you send me with a present for the other parent and ignore the fact that I have a stepparent.

-Please help me to do something nice for my other parent and the other important people in my life.
+Please help me do something nice for my other parent and other important people in my life.
 Even if money is tight, we could make a homemade card or bake a special dessert together.

 By the way, if you do help me do something for the other parent and they don’t return the favor, please know I will be proud of you for being the bigger person.

-It’s a lot of fun going places and doing things but being entertained all the time wears me out.
-I’m okay with spending the day in our pajamas and making pancakes, watching movies, reading a book together, playing games, shooting hoops, baking cookies or driving around to look at Christmas lights.
+It’s a lot of fun going places and doing things, but being entertained all the time wears me out.
+I’m okay with spending the day in our pajamas and making pancakes, watching movies, reading a book together, playing games, shooting hoops, baking cookies, or driving around to look at Christmas lights.

 Even though I might not say it, what I really want more than anything is your time and attention.

 I love you both and don’t want to hurt anyone’s feelings.
-It’s stressful trying to figure out how to keep everyone happy and it makes me dread the holidays.
+It’s stressful trying to figure out how to keep everyone happy, and it makes me dread the holidays.
 Realize even when I get older, being asked to choose still feels uncomfortable.

 It would really help if the two of you could work things out on your own.